sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 ###N
  - <strong>Node</strong> - or NodeJS is a runtime enviroment for creating server-side JavaScript applications
+ - <strong>Normalisation</strong> - Is the process of structuring data in a Relational database so data is less redundant by group data into smaller tables that are linked together by relationships
  - <strong>NPM (Node Package Manager)</strong> - is the default package manager from Node.js and handles download & installation of Node modules

 ###O